A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

 \subsection{Starting point: The differential Bruggeman model}

-The differential \Bruggeman model (see also \cite{2009_Hsueh} and more detailed~\cite{2002_Torquato}) makes it possible to derive a closed viscosity relation for the full concentration range starting from the \Einstein relation.
+The differential \Bruggeman model (see also \citet{2009_Hsueh} and more detailed \citet{2002_Torquato}) makes it possible to derive a closed viscosity relation for the full concentration range starting from the \Einstein relation.
 The \Bruggeman model is also known as \emph{Differential Effective Medium approach (DEM)}.
-A generalization of the DEM approach is presented in~\cite{1985_Norris}.
-The \Bruggeman model is based on the notion that an infinitesimal volume fraction of particles~$\phi^*$ is added to an existing suspension with effective viscosity~$\eta$ and volume fraction~$\phi$.
+A generalization of the DEM approach is presented by~\citet{1985_Norris}.
+The \Bruggeman model is based on the notion that an infinitesimal volume fraction of particles is added to an existing suspension with effective viscosity~$\eta_{\text{app}}$ and volume fraction~$\phi$.
 In the course of this addition it is assumed that the existing suspension can be treated as a homogeneous medium.
-This can only be valid if the newly added particles have a large diameter compared with the particles already present in the suspension.
-We now ask for the change in effective viscosity due to the newly added volume fraction~$\phi^*$.
-The infinitesimal volume fraction of the newly added particles in the resulting suspension is, according to~\cite{2009_Hsueh} (compare the later relations~\eqref{eq:phipplus1variabel} and~\eqref{eq:deltaphivariabel})
+This can only be valid if the newly added particles have a large diameter compared with the particles already present in the suspension (\citet{1993_Chang}).
+We now ask for the change in effective viscosity due to the infinitesimal volume fraction~$\phi^*$ of the newly added particles in the resulting suspension.
+It can be shown, according to~\citet{2009_Hsueh}, that